statecharts/statecharts.github.io/_faq/an-event-always-has-one-action.md

 ---
-title: My UI is simple: Do I really need statecharts if my events always lead to specific actions?
+title: My UI is simple, do I really need statecharts if my events always lead to specific actions?
 ---

 # My UI events always lead to specific actions, do I need statecharts for that?